FeiQin-cosmologist/Galaxy_Power_Spectrum/README.md

 This is the final definitive edition.

-The code used to measure and model and fit the density and momentum auto- and cross- power spectrum multipoles of galaxy and velocity surveys.
-We have used 6dFGS and 6dfGSv mocks to test the code, we have 600 mocks for each survey.
+This code is used to measure and model the density and momentum auto- and cross- power spectrum multipoles of galaxy and velocity surveys, as well as the window function convolution.
+The examples for the utilization of the this Code are shown in the following Jupyter notebook:

+To install the this code, the users can simply download the 'PSestFun.py' and 'PSmodFun.py' (in the CosmPSPy file) to their laptop, then importing them using:

+from PSestFun import *

+from PSmodFun import *

+So easy !!!
+The following Python packages need to be installed if you want to use CosmPSPy to measure power spectrum:

+1: numpy

+2: scipy

 \